pearcej/cppds/_sources/Introduction/ExceptionHandling.rst

 There are two types of errors that typically occur when writing programs.
 The first, known as a syntax error, simply means that the programmer has made a mistake in the structure of a statement or expression.
-For example, it is incorrect to write a for statement and forget the semicolon.
+For example, it is incorrect to write a statement in one line and forget the semicolon.

 ::